 A tall, icy glass of yellow (or pink!) lemonade is refreshing and terrific no matter what time of year.
 However, it does have particular benefits when consumed on a super hot, super sticky summer day.

-Sweet but tart, and perfectly refreshing, Lemonade Day celebrates everything wonderful about this delicious beverage!
+Sweet but tart, and perfectly refreshing, National Lemonade Day celebrates everything wonderful about this delicious beverage!

 Lemonade stands have been a traditional American pastime, but when did this tradition start?
 Lemonade has always been a popular beverage since its invention, and children benefit from lemonade stands by learning many things about how to open and fun a business.